-Group Sign One business may occupy a larger portion of the sign (up to 50 sf) when that business occupies a greater portion of the property than other tenants (50% or more of total sq. footage).
-Except for one anchor tenant, no individual sign within a group sign may occupy more than ten (10) square feet.
-Y No Group sign may exceed 150 sf. in area.
-All Group Signs must meet the limitations set forth in section Ground Sign, above.
-Incidental Sign Maximum of three (3) at 1.5 square feet N Mobile Signs Maximum of thirty (30) days, 2 times per calendar year.
+One business may occupy a larger portion of the sign (up to 50 sf) when that busin occupies a greater portion of the property than other tenants (50% or more of tota footage).
+Except for one anchor tenant, no individual sign within a group sign occupy more than ten (10) square feet.
+No Group sign may exceed 150 sf. in area.
+All Group Signs must meet the limitating the sign of the sign (up to 50 sf) when that busin occupies a greater portion of the sign (up to 50 sf) when that busin occupies a greater portion of the sign (up to 50 sf) when that busin occupies a greater portion of the sign (up to 50 sf) when that busin occupies a greater portion of the property than other tenants (50% or more of total footage).
+Except for one anchor tenant, no individual sign within a group sign occupy more than ten (10) square feet.
+Y set forth in section Ground Sign, above.
+Incidental Sign Maximum of three (3) at 1.5 square feet Mobile Signs Maximum of thirty (30) days, 2 times per calendar year.
 Y Maximum of thirty-two (32) square feet in area.
 Nameplate & Historic Markers Maximum of three (3) square feet in area.
 N Roof Sign Maximum of one (1) at fifty (50) square feet.
 Y Setback a minimum of three (3) feet from the projecting plane of the building's exterior wall.
 It is the intention of this provision to provide a clear passageway around or under the sign.
-Temporary Sign Maximum of one (1) sign per business not to exceed thirty-two (32) square feet. Υ Maximum of thirty (30) days, two times during each calendar year.
-Wall Sign Maximum fifty (50) square feet N Window Sign No portion of the sign may flash, blink or contain chasing lights.
-N I 1
+Temporary Sign Maximum of one (1) sign per business not to exceed thirty-two (32) square feet.
+Y Maximum of thirty (30) days, two times during each calendar year.
+Wall Sign Maximum fifty (50) square feet Window Sign No portion of the sign may flash, blink or contain chasing lights.
+N